SonnyPegueroCC/virtual-private-network/README.md

 </p>
 <p>

+Configure Networking
-Select the “Networking” tab towards the top of the page.
+Select the "Networking" tab and adjust any required settings.

 </p>
 <br />